Growing up in a southern Baptist church, every Easter there were two hymns you had to sing…or you probably weren’t really Baptist.

-As I entered my college years, that explanation ceased to satisfy my skeptical mind.
+As I entered my college years, that explanation ceased to satisfy me.
 With all my intellectual questions about the Bible, just saying “Well, I know He’s real because He’s set up housekeeping in one of my internal organs” wasn’t enough.
 To a cynical, doubting collegian, it seemed like a romanticized copout.

-Now after years of studying the history around the resurrection, I see there are more reasons than that to believe.
-The evidence for Christ’s resurrection, though circumstantial, is actually incredibly strong.
-Better minds than mine have articulated it, like C.S.
-Lewis and Chicago Tribune reporter Lee Strobel, for example.
-They were both men who started off trying to disprove Christianity, but ended up believers.
-Rather than regurgitate it here, I’ll let their revolutionary thoughts speak for themselves.
+Now after years of studying the history around the resurrection, I see there’s more reasons than that to believe.
+The evidence for Christ’s resurrection, though circumstantial, is actually pretty strong.
+Better minds than mine have articulated it, from C.S.
+Lewis to Chicago Tribune reporter Lee Strobel – men who started off trying to disprove Christianity, but ended up believers.
+Rather than regurgitate it here, I’ll let their work speak for itself.

 Suffice it to say, if you want to believe in Jesus, you can certainly do so without “checking your brain at the door”.
 Like most important decisions in life it’s still a matter of faith, but it’s not “dumb faith” as some of my atheist friends would have you think.

 I think that’s exactly where God wanted to leave it – believable enough without being overwhelmingly obvious.
 Why?
-So people still have a choice.
+So that people still have to choose.